 If you do not have a mobile phone or do not wish to complete the form online, you will need to answer the same questions at the security desk before being allowed to enter a facility.

-- Scan the QR code on the health screening posters as you enter the health facility
+- or scan the QR code on health screening posters as you enter the health facility.

 Why are we screening at entrances?